Home adaptations

 Stage 8 Payment

-The Quantity Surveyor will process the grant award following a final visual inspection of the works and receipt of a valid claim for payment.
+The Quantity Surveyor will process the grant award following receipt of a valid claim for payment and any required supporting evidence showing the completed works.

-The timescale for processing a valid claim for payment is four weeks.
+The timescale for processing a valid claim for payment is 4 weeks.